xavierpuigf/virtualhome/README.md

 To do the above generation and augmentation, some valuable resource files are used to set the properties of objects, set the affordance of objects, etc.
 Check [resources/README.md](resources/README.md) for more details.

+## Documentation

+To learn more about VirtualHome, please check out [VirtualHome Docs](http://virtual-home.org/documentation/).

 ## Modify VirtualHome